"Bud Powell Came to Me Twice Today" - a poem by Terrance Underwood - Jerry Jazz Musician

 .

-and…”Dance of the Infidels”
+…and “Dance of the Infidels”

 .